Final report for FW23-416

 Other variables to consider testing/manipulating in the future would be (1) tunnel or greenhouse for one of the compost piles to better regulate temp/humidity, (2) compost specific types of manure (3) compost different ages of manure.

-Year 2 Update: Upon breakdown of my compost, I had many inquiries into purchasing the compost.
+Through these SARE years, I have had many inquiries into purchasing the compost locally and as far as Denver.
 Being uncertain of the quality, I gave quite a bit away to friends and other local farmers to test out in their gardens.
 Though there wasn't much in the realm of scientific studies, one farmer (Meadows Edge Farms) stated they used it as a soil amendment and saw better growth in the composted areas vs noncomposted.
 I will continue to explore more opportunities like these as I feel more comfortable with the product I am developing.
+I will also continue to do my own plot studies on the farm and on a small scale in the classroom with my students.

-I did apply my compost in varying quantities and locations on my hay fields this year in liquid form.
+Over the last two summers, I have applied my compost in varying quantities and locations on my hay fields this year in liquid form.
 I also carved out a 15x15 plot and applied the compost in solid state.
 I saw no noticeable difference in yield or density in the spray vs. the solid plots.
 I will continue to monitor and experiment.
-It is clear from my writing above that my belief last year was that solid compost was better than liquid extract.
-But now I am cautiously optimistic that there may be no difference.
-This would be a great revelation because I can't see myself building a football field compost pile annually.
-It sure is hard work!
+I am cautiously optimistic that there may be no difference when it comes to application method.
+This would be a great revelation because liquefaction is more cost and time effective than trying to create a football field sized compost pile to then manually spread across 60 acres of hay fields.

 Education and Outreach